nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     * 1a1.
 SudoHR shows an error message.

-      Use case resumes at step 3.

-* 1b.
-The given command has missing inputs.
-    * 1b1.
-SudoHR shows an error message.

-      Use case resumes at step 3.
+      Use case resumes at step 1.

-**Use case: UC11 - List leaves taken by an employee** **MSS:**
+**Use case: UC11 - List leaves taken by an employee**

+**MSS:**

 1. User requests SudoHR to list all the leaves taken by a employee with a specific eid.
 2. SudoHR shows all employees taking leave on a specific day.